 Building an app with all these features takes about 4 to 5.5 months and costs $113,000 and up for a complete package of iOS, Android, and web apps.

 Marketing is usually an after-launch stage that involves promoting your app via inbound and outbound strategies.
 Market channel research can help you to make your marketing more effective.
 Marketing costs will heavily depend on your chosen marketing channels and strategy.

 Conclusion: Is it time to set up a telemedicine business?

 Telemedicine startups are thriving and the telemedicine app industry is evolving.
 There are many opportunities to monetize telehealth and telemedicine apps thanks to the large demand.
 According to the American Telemedicine Association, more than half of US hospitals are already implementing telemedicine technology in their work processes.

-It’s time to enter the market with a fresh telemedicine app.
+It’s time to enter the market and create a telemedicine app.
 But before diving in, you should understand that business is a path with hidden rocks and reefs.
 You don’t need to move blindly by trial and error, though.